Letractively/uliweb/trunk/apps/Documents/files/hello_uliweb.rst

 .. contents::
 .. sectnum::

-This tutorial will show you around the Uliweb frameworks.
+This tutorial will get you started with the Uliweb framework.
 In the following simple demo, we're going to generate a plain page which displays "Hello, Uliweb." step by step.

 Getting Started
 -----------------

-The first thing you should do is reading this article `Installation <installation>`_, you should install Uliweb correctly first according the article.
+The first thing would be to read this article `Installation <installation>`_, a correct installation of Uliweb is a prerequisite.

-After you finished installation of Uliweb, you could already run Python and ``uliweb`` in command line.
-So let go!

-Creating new project
+Creating a new project
 ---------------------

-Uliweb has already provided a command line tool named ``uliweb``, you can use it to execute some commands.
+Uliweb provides a command line tool named ``uliweb``, you can use it to execute several commands.

-Go into command line and chanage to a directory which you want to create new project of Uliweb.
-Then execute:
+At the command line,  change to or create a directory in which you want to create new Uliweb project,  then execute:

 ::

     uliweb makeproject hello_project

-If the command execution is successful, it'll output nothing.
-It'll create a directory named ``hello_project``.
-And it'll also copy some files to this directory.
-It's a very clean workspace.
-You can change above ``hello_project`` to what you want.
+If the command execution is successful, it'll output nothing and create a directory named ``hello_project``.
+A clean workspace is created with relevant files for the project in this directory.

-Creating 'Hello' app
+Creating the 'Hello' app
 ----------------------

 .. code::